Colorado Balloon Classic

 The Colorado Springs Labor Day Lift Off (formerly the Colorado Balloon Classic) is a hot air balloon festival in Colorado Springs.
 Held each Labor Day weekend since 1977, it takes place near Prospect Lake in Memorial Park.
-It is the "largest and the longest continuously running hot air balloon festival in the Rocky Mountain region as well as the State of Colorado."
+It is the "largest and the longest continuously running hot air balloon festival in the Rocky Mountain region as well as the state of Colorado".

-The 2016 show in September 2016 marked its fortieth anniversary.